- 0% intro rate on balance transfers for 21 months

 Citi Simplicity Review Summary

-The Verdict: The Citi Simplicity® Card - No Late Fees Ever is a very good 0% credit card for people with good credit.
-Citi Simplicity offers 0% for 21 months* on balance transfers, 0% for 12 months* on new purchases and has a $0* annual fee.
-The interest-free period that the Simplicity Card provides for balance transfers is nine months longer than average (Citi is a WalletHub partner).
+The Citi Simplicity® Card is a very good 0% credit card for people with good credit.
+Citi Simplicity offers intro rates of 0% for 21 months on balance transfers and 0% for 12 months on new purchases, and it has a $0 annual fee.
+The interest-free period that the Simplicity Card provides for balance transfers is about eight months longer than average.
 That gives you plenty of time to pay off credit card debt without it getting more and more expensive along the way.

 The downside is that Citi Simplicity charges a balance transfer fee of 5% (min $5).
-Plus, its regular APR is pretty high, at 16.24% to 26.24%* (V), depending on your creditworthiness.
+Plus, its regular APR is pretty high.
 Simplicity might still be the best balance transfer credit card for you.
 It all depends on how big your balance is and how much you can afford to pay per month.

 You can find more details about what Citi Simplicity does and does not bring to the table below.